 The Neighborhood This new CBS comedy explores what can happen when Midwest meets West Coast.
 Moving your family to a new city isn't easy.
 But it's especially challenging for the Johnsons when they uproot their life in the Midwestern suburbs in exchange for an address in Los Angeles.
 Dave (Max Greenfield) is the most polite Midwestern guy you'll ever meet.
 He and his wife and son have moved from Michigan to live in their dream home in Southern California.
 He realizes when they arrive that connecting with their new community is a more complex and delicate endeavor than he expected.

 The cast includes Cedric The Entertainer, Max Greenfield, Beth Behrs, Tichina Arnold, Sheaun McKinney, Marcel Spears and Hank Greenspan.

-It seems like ex-football star Colt Bennett (Kutcher) has finally accepted his place on the family ranch, but he and his brother Rooster (Masterson) will have to prove themselves to their father Beau (Elliot) if they ever hope to become partners.
-Maggie (Winger) has hopes of her own and they may no longer involve her on-again/off-again husband and after finally saving his ranch, Beau might be losing his family.
-And if life weren't complicated enough, when Colt's high school sweetheart Abby (Cuthbert) expresses doubts about her fiancÚ, Colt must choose between his current girlfriend and his first love.
+The Ranch It seems like ex-football star Colt Bennett (Ashton Kutcher) has finally accepted his place on the family ranch, but he will have to prove himself to their father Beau (Sam Elliott) if he ever hopes to become a partner.
+Maggie (Debra Winger) has hopes of her own and they may no longer involve her on-again/off-again husband and after finally saving his ranch, Beau might be losing his family.
+And if life weren't complicated enough, when Colt's high school sweetheart Abby (Elisha Cuthbert) expresses doubts about her fiance, Colt must choose between his current girlfriend and his first love.
 Dysfunctional doesn't even cover this family.